 From December 2008 quarter data is sourced from UMR Research's nation-wide telephone omnibus survey.

-The data includes Median current inflation, Mean current inflation, Net percent expecting higher inflation, Median and Mean expected inflation in 12 months time.
+The data includes Median and Mean current inflation, Net percent expecting higher inflation, Median and Mean expected inflation in 12 months time, Median and Mean expected inflation in 5 years time, Net percent expecting higher house prices, and Median and Mean expected house price increases in 12 months time.

 Data is released around the end of the second month of the reference quarter.